DaicongDA/personal-website/content/publication/13/index.md

 publication: In *John Wiley & Sons*
 publication_short: ""

-abstract:This book pursues optimal design from the perspective of mechanical properties and resistance to failure caused by cracks and fatigue.
-The book abandons the scale separation hypothesis and takes up phase-field modeling, which is at the cutting edge of research and is of high industrial and practical relevance.
+abstract:"This book pursues optimal design from the perspective of mechanical properties and resistance to failure caused by cracks and fatigue.
+The book abandons the scale separation hypothesis and takes up phase-field modeling, which is at the cutting edge of research and is of high industrial and practical relevance."

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.